matt-42/lithium/libraries/sql/README.md

 ================================

 This library aims to ease the communication with SQL databases within C++ code.
+It provides an asynchronous and a synchronous mode (= blocking or non blocking mode).
 It features:
+  - A MySQL sync & async C++ connector
-  - A SQLite C++ connector
+  - A PostgreSQL sync & async C++ connector
-  - A MySQL C++ connector
+  - A SQLite sync C++ connector (async not implemented, it fallbacks on the synchronous mode)
-  - An ORM-like class that allow to send requests without typing raw SQL code
+  - An ORM-like class that allow to send requests without typing raw SQL code.

+All the three connectors are following the same API so you can use the same way a SQLite, a MySQL and a PostgreSQL database.

 # Tutorial